Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Assumptions and approximations

-Here, we take the integration domain for the conformal time as $(0, \infty)$ for notational simplicity.
+where the function $\Delta$ is given by \footnote{ In Refs.~\cite{Jinno:2016vai,Jinno:2017fby}, the integration range of $\tau$ is restricted to a finite interval in order to explicitly specify the time at which the bubble nucleation rate turns on and off.
+In our case, the nucleation rate can be time dependent, and the finiteness of the active period can be implemented directly in the nucleation rate itself, for example by inserting a theta function.
+With this treatment, the integration domain for $\tau$ in the formula of \eq{eq:Delta} can safely be taken from $0$ to $\infty$.
+Moreover, as discussed around \eq{eq:nucleation-rate-exp}, the factor $P_2$ defined below ensures that the effective GW source remains finite. }

 The efficiency factor $\kappa$ quantifies the fraction of vacuum energy converted into the energy of the bubble wall, and may in general depend on time.
 The function $\Pi$ can be expressed in terms of the energy-momentum tensor $T_{kl}$ as

 where the two-point correlation function of the energy-momentum tensor is defined by

 with $\vec{r} \equiv \vec{x} - \vec{y}$.
 Here, $K_{ij,kl}$ denotes the transverse-traceless projection operator (see Eq.~\eqref{eq:kk}), and the hat notation $\hat{\bullet}$ indicates a unit vector in the direction of $\vec{\bullet}$.